 - Existing source materials, including business plans, technical documentation, or websites.

 - Competitive analysis

 - Benchmarks or best of breed comparable examples

 - Legal considerations

-Feel free to download the MS Word or Adobe PDF versions of this creative brief template.
+Feel free to download the MS Word version of this creative brief template.